 This plot point is present in Smallville, with a few minor changes to make it look a little less absurd.
 When exposed to the meteor shower that brought Clark Kent to Earth, Luthor is cured of his asthma – but also loses his hair in the process.

 While he doesn’t hold too strong a grudge against Clark for this incident, it’s still nice to see that the team behind Smallville was so determined to make a solid origin story based on classic Superman comics.

 There’s also the added depth of the relationship between Lex and his father, Lionel Luthor.
 The parallels between Lex’s complicated upbringing and Clark’s stranded connection with the human race only make his character even more fascinating, turning him into the ultimate deuteragonist of the DC universe.

-Now that Tom Welling has shown interest in returning to the DCEU, it would be the perfect time to bring back Michael Rosenbaum into the mix.
-This would be the perfect opportunity for the DCEU to get a threatening villain; one who’s also unapologetically human.
+Now that Tom Welling has shown interest in returning as Superman in some way, it would be the perfect time to bring back Michael Rosenbaum into the mix.
+This would be the perfect opportunity for James Gunn’s DCU to get a threatening villain; one who’s also unapologetically human.